 Table of Contents

-- 2 Your 90 day business plan should be an extension of your annual plan
+- Your 90 day plan should be an extension of your annual plan

 If you haven’t reviewed your progress, then that’s the place to start.
-Look at each of your annual goals.
+Look back at the previous 90-day period.
 Which goals are on target and which do you need to focus on?
 Think about what’s working well and what needs improvement.
 Also, look at your plan from last quarter.
 Did you accomplish everything on your list?

-Here’s a post on I how I did my mid-year review; it has questions to prompt you as you go through the process.
-One of the things I learned is that I hadn’t been referring back to my 90 day plan during the quarter.
+One of the things I learned in a previous review is that I hadn’t been referring back to my 90 day business plan during the quarter.
 I wrote the plan and stuck it in my Filofax, but I don’t think I looked at it again.
 As a result, I felt scattered and unfocused.
-You’d better believe I have an action plan to correct that for the next 90 days!

-Your 90 day business plan should be an extension of your annual plan
+Your 90 day plan should be an extension of your annual plan

 However, you don’t have to include every category from your annual plan in your 90 day business plan.
-There may be areas that you are going to focus on more in the 1st quarter than the 3rd, etc. For example, launching a course is in my 3rd quarter plan, but I didn’t work on it all during the first half of the year because I was concentrating on getting the blog launched.
+There may be areas that you are going to focus on more in the 1st quarter than the 3rd, etc. For example, launching a course may be in your 3rd quarter plan, but your priority in the 1st quarter was to hire a VA.